yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    Can you use other versions of Ubuntu or even other distributions?
-   Theoretically, yes, as long as you can get it to work and there may be more “assembly” required.
+   Theoretically, yes, as long as you can get it to work and there may be more "assembly" required.
 If you can use the Ubuntu version validated against the SDK, it will be the smoothest path and we will be able to help you more if you do run into trouble.